The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 - To serve alongside savory foods, make a cherry salsa using chopped cherries and fresh herbs like basil.

-Making cherries and cherry products a regular part of your diet is a modest change that might have a major impact on your health.
+Making cherries and products a regular part of your diet is a modest change that might significantly impact your health.

-Cherries are nutrient-dense fruit with several health advantages and delicious taste.
+Cherries are nutrient-dense fruits with several health advantages and delicious taste.

 These fruits may play a role in an all-around healthy and enjoyable diet because they’re simple to prepare and can be added to a broad range of cuisines.